cepharum/hitchy/docs-source/api/plugins.md

 A different plugin may be designed as a drop-in replacement for **hitchy-plugin-odem** by claiming same role **odm** and providing same API with a different implementation e.g. for interacting with a different backend for storing data.
 :::

+#### Static vs. Dynamic vs. Approved

+For every plugin a claimed role may be encountered in these situations:

+1. In its **hitchy.json** beacon file (see below) a plugin may claim role explicitly or rely on role equivalent to its name by default.
+This role is called the plugin's _static role_.

+2. A plugin's API may include property `$meta` to be merged with information read from its **hitchy.json** file before.
+This may include a `role` in turn which is called the plugin's _dynamic role_.

+3. One of these roles - preferring the dynamic role over the static one - becomes the plugin's _approved role_ which is going to be only considered one while integrating either plugin with the application.

+   The approved role of a plugin will be exposed as property `$role` of its API.

 #### Uniquity

 A plugin's role must be unique in context of a single application.

-Thus, in a single application you can't have two plugins claiming same role without one of the plugins depending on the other.
+Thus, in a single application you can't have two plugins claiming same role except for one situation: A plugin's dynamic role is accepted over always preferred over some other plugin claiming same role statically, only.
+This is meant to have a plugin inspecting all the available plugins and deciding to provide a superior implementation to be used in preference.

 ## The Beacon File